-When someone says Disney World most people immediately think of Magic Kingdom.
-This iconic park opened in 1971 and has been a family favorite ever since.
-While EPCOT, Animal Kingdom and Hollywood Studios are fun, Magic Kingdom is filled with nostalgia from parades to Cinderella Castle to Mickey Mouse and traditional character meet and greets.
+Are you taking a little one to Disney World?
+If you’ll be heading to the Magic Kingdom with a kiddo under 48 inches, we’ve got the list you need.
+Since opening in 1971, Magic Kingdom has been an iconic family favorite.
+We also love EPCOT, Animal Kingdom and Hollywood Studios but Magic Kingdom is filled with nostalgia.
+From parades to Cinderella Castle to Mickey Mouse and traditional character meet and greets we love MK.
 Whether you’re one year old or 70 years old, the whole family can enjoy these rides at Magic Kingdom for toddlers, who may not meet the height requirement for bigger rides.

 Best Magic Kingdom Rides for Toddlers

 Which rides are the best for the whole family?
-Check out our SheBuysTravel-approved list for the 12 best rides for toddlers at Disney’s Magic Kingdom.
+Our approved list of the 12 best rides for toddlers at Magic Kingdom.
+Even if your child is scared of Disney’s Magic Kingdom rides at the start of the day, we’re sure they’ll love these suggestions.

 SheBuysTravel Tip: You can now book Disney vacations up to 500 days in advance!
-That means you can book now for visits in 2023.
+That means you can book now for visits all the way into 2026.
 All it takes is a $200 down payment.
 The balance isn’t due until 30 days prior to travel.
 You can get details on this, as well as help booking, from our partners at Get Away Today.
-Not only does the company have the lowest prices, it offers a best price guarantee.
+Not only does the company have the lowest prices, but it also offers a best price guarantee.
 If you ever find park tickets cheaper, Get Away Today won’t just match the price, the company will beat it.

 1. Jungle Cruise